DeveloperRejaul/DeveloperRejaul/README.md

 ### 🧑‍💻 About Me :

-I am a Junior full Stack Mobile App Developer from Bangladesh.
+I am a full Stack Mobile App Developer from Bangladesh.

 I’ve been actively studying the full stack for 2+ year.
 Quickly learn new information, have good analytical skills, attentive to details, work well on my own and in a team.
 Read much specialized literature.
 I like to achieve perfection in everything I do.